Hosted by site sponsor WebMate.

 Can the Apple Silicon iMac run older macOS apps?

 Yes, mostly.
-The majority of macOS apps that will run on recent Intel-based Macs also will run on Apple Silicon iMac models using Apple's integrated "Rosetta 2" software environment.
+The majority of macOS apps that will run on late model Intel-based Macs also will run on Apple Silicon iMac models using Apple's integrated "Rosetta 2" software environment.

 Can the Apple Silicon iMac run Windows?

 Unlike Intel-based iMac models, the Apple Silicon iMac cannot boot into Windows directly.
-However, it is capable of running Windows via versions of Parallels Desktop and VMWare Fusion created specifically for Apple Silicon processors like the M1 and M3.
+However, it is capable of running Windows via versions of Parallels Desktop and VMWare Fusion created specifically for Apple Silicon processors.

 Permalink | Report an Error/Typo | Sign Up for Site Update Notices